AxiomOfChoices/Typst/Research/Winter 2024/Masters Thesis/Masters Thesis.typ

   We will often refer to $F_t (M)$ as $M_t$ for brevity.
 Additionally many constructions on $M_t$ will be denoted without explicit reference to $t$, i.e $g$ instead of $g(t)$, even though the metric of $M_t$ will depend on $t$.
 Keep in mind that any construction of the metric will also depend on $t$.
 ]

 As a manifold flows it's various properties, both local and global, will change, the equations governing these changes are called _evolution equations_.
-For ambient quantities, i.e. those quantities that are simply restricted to the hypersurface this evolution is simple.
+For ambient objects, i.e. those objects that are simply restricted to the hypersurface, this evolution is simple.
 #proposition[
   Let $T$ be any tensor on $N$, then we call $T|_(M_t)$ the orthogonal projection of $T$ onto $T_p M_t$.
 We then have
   $
     diff_t (T|_(M_t)) = (f ov(nabla)_nu T)|_(M_t)
   $
-]
+]<prop-ambient_evolution>
+For objects that depend on the induced metric on $M_t$, these objects depend on the embedding of a whole neighborhood of a point, so their evolution equations are more complicated, but we can still compute them.
-We will now derive some of these evolution equations, we will first start with the most important evolving tensor, the metric.
+We will first start with the most important evolving tensor, the metric.

 #remark[
     We will also adapt two important coordinate systems, we will be working in normal coordinates around a point $p in M$ which will call these coordinates $x^i$, we will denote their partial derivatives $diff_i$ or $e_i$ and the covariant derivatives with respect to the induced metric $nabla_i$.
 Secondly we will also have normal coordinates at $F(p) in N$, we will call these coordinates $y^i$, their partials $diff_y_i$ or $ov(e)_i$ and the covariant derivatives $ov(nabla)_i$.
 Note that we can rotate the normal coordinates $y^i$ so that they align with $x^i$, in the sense that _at the point $p$_